yashutanna/portfolio/content/about.md

 slug = "about"
 +++

-I am a software engineer that has a passion for people, technology, and businesses where the 2 meet.
+I am a software engineer that has a passion for people, technology, and businesses where the two meet.

 ## How I work